Who is Danny?

 He also recalls that during this time he spoke to his cousin about the diagnosis.
 He remembers her being very upset with him at first and saying the diagnosis was because he had been ‘doing the wrong thing’, but she also comforted him by saying, ‘It’s going to be all right […] The medication will help you [… and] you’ll be healthy again’.

 While Danny filled his treatment prescription immediately after his diagnosis, he didn’t start taking the medication straight away.
 The doctor had explained to him that it’s possible for the body to clear hepatitis C without treatment, so Danny decided to wait a little while and go back for a further test.
 The results of this test suggested that he had cleared the hepatitis C without treatment.
-As he explains, he is still ‘really confused about the situation’, but says he felt ‘amazing’ on received this news and asked himself, ‘How does this happen?’
+As he explains, he is still ‘really confused about the situation’, but says he felt ‘amazing’ on receiving this news and asked himself, ‘How does this happen?’

 After this experience, Danny now gets tested about monthly ‘just to make sure’ he has not acquired hepatitis C again.